Cdawg17/Cdawg17.github.io/README.md

-## Welcome to the Coding Webpage of Cdawg17
+# Welcome to the Coding Webpage of Cdawg17

 ## Colten A. Brunner

-This List is a compound of the coding projects I have done in my coding career
+### My Projects

+### What am I up too?

+  Creating a IOS App in conjunction with IoT
+  Using OpenCV on a Raspberry for Preliminary production of facial recognition

+### Projects I am interested in undertaking
+  Arduino operated drone
+  OpenHAB in conjugation with home controlling mainly lights